 For example, department store commission employees, furniture sales employees, and other retail sales employees who perform duties outside of their commissionable time for mandatory meetings, paperwork, etc. must be paid at least minimum wage for this time.

 In addition, employees paid by commission must be separately paid for 10-minute rest periods.
 Every non-exempt employee is entitled to a paid 10-minute rest period for every four hours or major fraction worked.
 Since employees working by commission do not receive compensation for rest period, employers must pay this time at the employee’s regular rate of pay.

 Commission sales employees must be reimbursed for all expenses and may not have commissions reduced for training costs, seminar costs, telephone charges, mailing costs, postage, subscriptions, office supplies, office equipment, wages of the support staff, costs associated with transaction errors, costs to settle disputes with customers, and other necessary business-related costs or expenses that result from their employment.

 Some examples of covered expenses include:

-Inside sales commission employees are entitled to overtime if their regular rate of pay does not exceed one and one-half times the applicable minimum wage for every hour worked in a workweek in which overtime hours are worked and they do not earn more than half their weekly income from bona fide commissions.
+Inside sales commission employees are entitled to overtime if their regular rate of pay does not exceed one and one-half times the applicable minimum wage for every overtime hour, and they do not earn more than half their weekly income from bona fide commissions.